+Service Performance Performance Total Service

-Service Recognition Pay (SRP) Performance Step 1: 6.5% (PIP) Performance Step 2: 6.5% (PIP) Total Service Recognition and Performance
+Recognition Pay Step 1: 6.5% Step 2: 6.5% Recognition and

+(SRP) (PIP) (PIP) Performance

-() (1 11) (1 11) Incentive Pay
+Incentive Pay

 No SRP 6.5% PIP 6.5% PIP 13%

 3.5 % SRP 3.0% PIP 6.5% PIP 13%

 7.0% SRP 6.0% PIP N/A 13%

 10.5% SRP 2.5% PIP N/A 13%

-Final approval for granting the performance step is made by the department head, unless a formal appeal to the appeal committee has been made; at which time, the final decision will be made in accordance with the appeal process provided below.
+Final approval for granting the performance step is made by the Agency Head, unless a formal appeal to the appeal committee has been made; at which time, the final decision will be made in accordance with the appeal process provided below.

 An appeal must be filed within ten (10) business days after the performance criteria and assessment is discussed with the employee, unless otherwise mutually agreed by both parties.
 A committee of two (2) AMEA members selected by the Association and two (2) Management members shall be formed as an appeal committee.
 The appeal committee shall attempt to resolve any appeals made by an employee who is alleged to have not met the criteria during any quarter.
 Appeals shall be filed and heard in an expeditious manner, but not later than fifteen (15) business days after filing.
-If the committee is unable to resolve the matter to the employee's satisfaction, the appeal shall be heard by the AMEA President or designee and the Employee Relations Director or designee.
-If the employee is not satisfied with the findings of the AMEA representative and Employee Relations Director, the final appeal shall be to the Senior Executive overseeing that department.
+If the committee is unable to resolve the matter to the employee's satisfaction, the appeal shall be heard by the AMEA President or designee and the Human Resources Director or designee.
+If the employee is not satisfied with the findings of the AMEA representative and Human Resources Director, the final appeal shall be to the Senior Executive overseeing that department.
 The decision by the Senior Executive is final and is not grievable.

-A copy of these Performance Criteria shall be provided to the employee when the employee enters the first (1st) quarter of the Performance Incentive Program (PIP).
+A copy of these Performance Criteria shall be provided to the employee when the employee enters the first (1st) guarter of the Performance Incentive Program (PIP).